insideout/ai/_posts/_archive/2020-01-23-ai-in-manufacturing-is-stalled-by-lack-of-data-infrastructure-and-internal-buy-in.md

 ---
 category: news
 title: "AI in manufacturing is stalled by lack of data infrastructure and internal buy-in"
-excerpt: "According to Gartner, artificial intelligence is still in the early phases of the hype cycle.
-Among the 37 types of AI on its chart, only speech recognition and GPU accelerators have reached the plateau of productivity.
-Despite the fact that many AI technologies are too new for mainstream adoption, manufacturing leaders are already stuck in a ..."
+excerpt: "Among the 37 types of AI on its chart, only speech recognition and GPU accelerators have reached the plateau of productivity.
+Despite the fact that many AI technologies are too new for ..."
-publishedDateTime: 2020-01-23T14:34:00Z
+publishedDateTime: 2020-01-23T16:56:00Z
 webUrl: "https://www.techrepublic.com/article/ai-in-manufacturing-is-stalled-by-lack-of-data-infrastructure-and-internal-buy-in/"
 ampWebUrl: "https://www.techrepublic.com/google-amp/article/ai-in-manufacturing-is-stalled-by-lack-of-data-infrastructure-and-internal-buy-in/"
 cdnAmpWebUrl: "https://www-techrepublic-com.cdn.ampproject.org/c/s/www.techrepublic.com/google-amp/article/ai-in-manufacturing-is-stalled-by-lack-of-data-infrastructure-and-internal-buy-in/"